Sexual Disorders

 Postpartum depression

 Postpartum depression can be evident early after the birth of a child.
-It can also unfold over the course of 1 year.
-There are clear standards put forth on treating postpartum depression.
+It can also unfold over the course of a year.
+There are clear standards put forth for treating postpartum depression.
 It is important that the child-mother bond is not hurt.
-This way the mother can take care of the baby, and perhaps siblings, and experience joy.
-It will help her endure and provide for her new-born. brings joy to the mother and good mental health gives her the ability to endure the demands of a new-born.
+This way the mother can take care of the baby and perhaps siblings and experience joy.
+It will help her endure and provide for her newborn. brings joy to the mother, and good mental health gives her the ability to endure the demands of a newborn.
 The

 Menopause